 At the end of August, on a hot summer afternoon, I met the kinetic sculptor Tim Prentice at his West Cornwall, Connecticut barn to make plans for an upcoming concert.
 The bucolic landscape is dotted with his sculptures that float gracefully in the gentle breeze.

+My group Hevreh Ensemble was getting ready to perform a concert at this idyllic and serene place.
+We have played there several times in the past, but this was our first concert since the pandemic began.
 I love playing here- in large part because of our connection with Tim Prentice.
 It was heartwarming to see his welcoming face and his warm and engaging presence once again!
 The barn is filled with many of Tim’s sculptures that ripple and weave gently in the crosscurrents of air.
 Rays of sunshine catch the edges of the works accentuating the bright vibrant colors.

 We had a wonderful socially distanced concert and even an unexpected rain shower could not dampen our spirits!
 The masked concert goers quickly moved their chairs into the barn and we soldiered on!

+I had left a box of our CD’s after the concert and this gave me the excuse to make a return visit.
 A few weeks later on a warm September afternoon, I stopped by the barn and was joined by Tim and the sculptor David Colbert; he became Tim’s artistic and business partner in 2012.
 We sat on a cool shaded porch, next to Tim’s house that once was part of a barn and had a wonderful conversation about art and music!

+Since the mid 1980’s, Tim has lived in a large colonial era house that sits on a gentle slope of a hill across from the barn.
+I asked him what he knew about the house and the surrounding area.
 The first part of the house was built around 1790 with an addition added in 1850 in the Greek revival style.
 His family bought the farm in the 1960’s and was only the 3rd family to live in the house!
 Next to the house is a small pond and the studio that is now Tim and David’s workshop was an Ice House.
 Tim showed me a menacing looking antique saw that he found in the old barn that was used to cut ice.